 The Gershwin piece I Got Rhythm (The Standards Real Book, Sher Music (2000), p191) is the origin of widely copied chord changes called "Rhythm Changes" by jazz musicians.
-The home tonic of the source is Bb.
+These changes essentially define the chromatic classical domain.
+The changes move through parallel modes of the home tonic.
 Dealing with these changes can be challenging in music notation, depending on the key signatures involved.
-In the following skeleton summary, parallel mode changes occur at points marked " \neg ."
+In the following skeleton summary, parallel mode changes occur at points marked " Γ ."